hotbso/rmp/README.md

 # rmp for flight simulation
-Arduino based rmp that interfaces to prepar3d
+Arduino based rmp that interfaces to prepar3d and X Plane 11

 As a bonus you have an encoder on the side for elevator trim